Best of Europe

 Details: Vatican City guided walking sightseeing tour with Whisper headsets

-Tour St. Peter’s Basilica with a licensed local guide and whisper headset so you don't miss a word.
-Outside the church, four rows of columns radiate out like welcoming arms; inside, the church seems enormous enough to embrace the entire world.
+Visit St. Peter’s Basilica where from the outside, the church has four rows of columns that radiate out like welcoming arms; inside, the church seems enormous enough to embrace the entire world.
 The dome, partially designed by Michelangelo, rises 452 feet above the ground.
 Michelangelo’s mark is everywhere here, from the costumes worn by the Swiss Guards to his exquisite “Pietà” sculpture (the only sculpture he ever signed) to the amazing frescoes of the Sistine Chapel.
 Because he considered himself a sculptor and not a painter, Michelangelo hated working on these paintings, now considered masterpieces.

 Day 13 Rome--Florence